dronekit/dronekit-python/docs/guide/copter/guided_mode.rst

     a ``type_mask`` bitmask that enables the position parameters.
-The main difference between these commands is that the former allows you to specify the location relative to the "global" frames (like ``Vehicle.commands.goto()``), while the later lets you specify the location in NED co-ordinates relative to the home location.
+The main difference between these commands is that the former allows you to specify the location relative to the "global" frames (like ``Vehicle.commands.goto()``), while the later lets you specify the location in NED co-ordinates relative to the home location or the vehicle itself.
 For more information on these options see the example code:
     :ref:`example_guided_mode_goto_position_target_global_int` and :ref:`example_guided_mode_goto_position_target_local_ned`.